 Disable unauthorized forwarding

-If Outlook.com is forwarding your emails without your knowledge, the reason can be because of some rules you created in your inbox.
+If a hacker gains access to a user’s mailbox, they can auto-forward the user’s email to an outside address and steal proprietary information.
+Or if Outlook.com is forwarding your emails without your knowledge, the reason can be because of some rules you created in your inbox.

 You can resolve this issue independently by going to – Options > Mail > Automatic processing > Inbox and sweep rules.